Our #1 Priority: Clean Water

 Fr.
 Julius conducted a Needs Assessment survey of each community in his parish.
 Clean, safe water was identified as the number one priority.
 The lack of clean water in his parishes results in disease and constitutes an enormous drain on human resources due to the immense amount of time devoted to carrying water by hand.
 In order to address this critical issue the Julius Foundation is currently working with the Engineers Without Borders-USA (EWB) program at Carroll College in Helena, MT.

 On their trip to Uganda in January, 2018 the EWB team restored 3 existing shallow wells by replacing rusted galvanized steel pipes with PVC pipes and replacing broken hand pumps.
 The villagers now have a clean water source.
-The team also did site work for digging a deep well which will be near the Holy Trinity School.
-A storage tank and pump are the next development phase.
+Also in 2018 the team located a well site on the Holy Trinity School grounds and successfully drilled a high volume well at that site on the team’s return trip in January 2019.
+A storage tank and solar powered pump are the next development phase.
 This plan will provide a long term solution to Kawango’s water needs.

 The Julius Foundation also partners with individuals.
-A retired Helena resident has replaced a pump in the Buyege Parish church, and plans to return to Uganda to pursue more water projects.
+A retired Helena resident has replaced a pump in the Buyege Parish church, and plans to support more water projects.

 Donate to our Clean Water Initiative